egetchel/tomcat-openshift-lab/labs/lab4.md

     * On the left-hand navigation panel, Click "Build Now"
     * Navigate back to your OpenShift console, and on the Application Overview, you will see a new version of the tomcat-instance (Tomcat web application being built)
     ![](/images/jenkins-build-config.png)
-Other steps to the build process can be added, such as automatically building when code is comitted, executing tests, or handing the process off to another Jenkins job.
+Other steps to the build process can be added, such as automatically building when code is committed, executing tests, or handing the process off to another Jenkins job.